Santa Ana Chapter 13 Bankruptcy Attorney

 How Does a Chapter 13 Debt Discharge Work?

 Upon successful completion of the repayment plan, remaining qualifying debts are discharged, providing the debtor with relief from those obligations.
-However, certain debts such as student loans, child support, and most taxes may not be dischargeable.
+However, certain debts such as student loans, child support, and most taxes, may not be dischargeable.
 Understanding which types of debt are affected is vital for strategic financial planning and for setting realistic expectations about the outcomes of filing for Chapter 13.

 Can Spouses File Jointly Under Chapter 13?